 Colt State ParkBristol

-Colt State Park in Bristol is often referred to as the 'gem' of the State Parks System.
+Colt State Park in Bristol is often referred to as the 'gem' of the State park System.
 The entire western border of the park is an open panorama onto Narragansett Bay.
 Open year round, the park offers four miles of bicycle trails passing along the Bay and through 464 acres of groomed fruit trees, carefully nurtured flowering bushes, and manicured lawns.
 Rich in history, it proudly displays ten large playfields, six picnic groves containing 400+ picnic tables and its' popular open air Chapel-By-The-Sea.

-East Bay Bike pathBristol
+East Bay Bike PathBristol

 Charlestown BreachwayCharlestown